2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 As we wrap up the 2024 edition of **Plan ₿ Biz School**, we want to thank all participants for their dedication and commitment to learning about Bitcoin’s economic, financial, and business implications.
 This program has provided a comprehensive exploration of the fundamental principles of Bitcoin and its real-world applications in business, entrepreneurship, and strategy.

 But this is just the beginning!
-We are thrilled to announce that **Plan ₿ Biz School 2025** is already in the works, and it promises to be even bigger and better.
+We are thrilled to announce that **Plan ₿ Biz School 2025** is already underway, and it promises to be even bigger and better.

 #### What to Expect in 2025